hiddenasbestos/ImageTools/readme.md

 * Each byte of output data corresponds to 8 pixels with the most significant bit representing the left-side of the image.

+* The border on the left (when shifting) and right (when the source width is not an exact multiple of 8) is assumed to contain pixels of index 0.